-With Galaxy Z Fold 5 and Galaxy Z Flip 5 updates on the horizon, we're almost certain to see new foldable phones at Galaxy Unpacked 2023.
+We should see the Galaxy Z Fold 5 and Galaxy Z Flip 5 appear as Samsung's habitual yearly updates to its larger and smaller foldables.
 But other potential products could join those foldables on stage too — everything from tablets to smartwatches to additional smartphones.

 What is Samsung Galaxy Unpacked?

-Galaxy Unpacked is Samsung's name for product launches involving its Galaxy lineup of phones, tablets, smartwatches and audio gear.
-While there can be multiple Unpacked events in a given year, two in particular stand out — one in early spring to usher in the new Galaxy S flagship phones and a second one in late summer.
-Previously, that latter Unpacked centered around the since-discontinued Galaxy Note phablet, but in recent years, Samsung's used it to show off new foldable phones.
+Galaxy Unpacked is Samsung's name for product launches involving its lineup of mobile devices like phones, tablets, smartwatches and audio gear.
+While there can be multiple Unpacked events in a given year, there are two you can basically guarantee — one in early spring to usher in the new Galaxy S flagship phones and a second one in late summer.
+Previously, the second Unpacked of the year centered around the Galaxy Note phablet series, but in recent years, Samsung's used it to show off new foldable phones instead.

 The first Galaxy Unpacked of the year took place in February, with Samsung introducing the Galaxy S23 phone lineup along with new Galaxy Book 3 laptops highlighted by the Galaxy Book 3 Ultra and Galaxy Book 3 Pro 360.
-Samsung has released other products since then — the midrange Galaxy A54 chief among them — but nothing that's been the subject of an Unpacked event.
+Samsung has released other products since then — the midrange Galaxy A54 chief among them — but nothing apparently big enough to warrant a full Unpacked event.

 What is the Galaxy Unpacked date?

-Why move up Galaxy Unpacked from its usual August slot?
-Chosun Ilbo's report claims it's part of a Samsung strategy to get more phone revenue into its September quarter, since an expedited launch date would give the company a full month of smartphone sales.
-But the arrival of devices like the Google Pixel Fold means that there's more competition for the title of best foldable phones.
+The July 26 date marks an early start for Unpacked, which usually happens in August.
+Why move up Galaxy Unpacked?
+Korean publication Chosun Ilbo's report claims it's part of a Samsung strategy to get more phone revenue into its September quarter, since an expedited launch date would give the company a full month of smartphone sales.
+But the arrival of devices like the Google Pixel Fold and Motorola Razr+ means that there's more competition for the title of best foldable phones.
 As a consequence, Samsung could be more eager to get its new devices out in order to take on fledgling rivals.

 Can I watch the Galaxy Unpacked 2023 event online?